 The Saudi Cup

-Race Days
+Race Card

-First run in 2020, the Saudi Cup is the youngest of the world’s super-races, but its purse instantly made it the most valuable.
-Maximum Security won the inaugural edition in a dramatic finish that announced Saudi Arabia’s arrival on the global racing stage.
+The Saudi Cup is the youngest of the world's super-races, but its purse instantly made it the most valuable.
+The inaugural edition in 2020 saw Maximum Security cross the line first, but he was later disqualified, with Midnight Bisou named the official winner in a dramatic start that announced Saudi Arabia's arrival on the global racing stage.
 The race was conceived as the centerpiece of the Riyadh Racing Season, a bold effort to position the Kingdom alongside Dubai, Hong Kong, and Japan as a destination for elite Thoroughbreds.
-In just a few short years, it has attracted winners of the Kentucky Derby, the Dubai World Cup, and the Breeders’ Cup Classic, all chasing a paycheck that dwarfs every other race on the calendar.
+In just a few short years, it has attracted winners of the Kentucky Derby, the Dubai World Cup, and the Breeders' Cup Classic, all chasing a paycheck that dwarfs every other race on the calendar.

 The 2026 Saudi Cup takes place over two days at King Abdulaziz Racecourse.
 The undercard program begins on February 13 at 3:00 PM local time (AST, UTC+3), featuring international support races worth millions in their own right.
 The main event goes to post on February 14 at 8:40 PM AST.
 The race is run over 1800 meters (approximately 9 furlongs) on dirt, a distance that favors horses with both speed and stamina.
 Expect a field drawn from the top stables in the United States, Japan, Europe, and the Middle East.